 The answer is to ask users a set of paired Importance/Satisfaction questions:

-Think for a second about what the answers to those two questions would tell you.
+Stop and think for a second about what the answers to those two questions would tell you:

 If something is not important and they’re satisfied with how they’re currently getting it done, there’s not a lot of growth opportunity in that particular feature.
 Don’t waste your time.

 But what about something that is extremely important to a majority of your customers and they’re very unsatisfied with the current solution?
 Ding ding ding!